How much will a heat pump cost to run?

 Can an air source heat pump really heat my home in winter?

 It might seem impossible, but most air source heat pumps can still deliver heat to your home when outdoor temperatures are as cold as -20⁰C.
 In your kitchen, your fridge/freezer continually extracts the heat from the freezer compartment to keep it at about -18⁰C; heat pumps use exactly the same technology to extract heat from even very cold air.
-Why not read our factsheet for more information?

 How much does a system cost to install?